-Figure 51.
+Figure 50.
 Census tract IDs that could directly benefit by the Clean Cars 4 All program and that currently face poverty burdens and transportation barriers.
+Source: SSG analysis.

-Co-benefits from the implementation of this measure will result from the adoption of low-emissions vehicles reducing air pollution and community exposure to PM2.5 and noise reduction, especially in census tracts with a high traffic proximity index, because fewer combustion engine vehicles will be on the streets.
-Census tracts facing these burdens are concentrated in the City of Dayton (Figure 52).
+Co-benefits from the implementation of this measure will result from the adoption of lowemissions vehicles reducing air pollution and community exposure to PM2.5 and noise reduction, especially in census tracts with a high traffic proximity index, because fewer combustion engine vehicles will be on the streets.
+Census tracts facing these burdens are concentrated in the City of Dayton (Figure 51, next page).
 LIDAC census tracts that potentially could benefit from this measure include: